tiritto/gulp-crass-minifier/README.md

 browser_min.opera | number | `26` | Lowest supported version of Opera
 browser_min.ie | number | `11` | Lowest supported version of Internet Explorer

-## Current TODO's
+## Plugin TODO List
- * Merge default configuration object and supplied configuration object to apply defaults to missing fields.
+This section contains list of things that should be implemented or changed in `gulp-crass-minifier` itself.
+I will most likely do some of those things on my own eventually when I get some time.
+However, if you want to help out and contribute towards this plugin,  feel free to pick up something from the list below!
- * It might be a good idea to create some tests.
+ * Create some tests to make sure everything works properly whenever there is an update;

 ## Frequent Questions

 ### Why Crass?
 What makes it better from other minifiers?
 Unlike vast majority of other minifiers, Crass parses full CSS tree allowing it to perform all kind of optimizations that wouldn't be otherwise possible on string source based minifiers.
-This approach causes Cross to be the slowest but yet the most effective in most situations, which is further evidenced in [goalsmashers' css minification benchmark](https://goalsmashers.github.io/css-minification-benchmark/).
+This approach causes Crass to be the slowest but yet the most effective in most situations, which is further evidenced in [goalsmashers' css minification benchmark](https://goalsmashers.github.io/css-minification-benchmark/).

 ### Isn't Crass outdated and not maintained anymore?
 That's actually a hard question.
 Last commit in Crass repository comes from July 2019 and the last actual change in the library was back in February 2018 so it might feel a little abandoned.
 However, to this day Crass remains one of if not the most effective CSS minifier available in NPM repository and could be easily be claimed as feature-complete.